If you have credit cards with low credit limits, you may be interested in increasing your credit limit.

-Essentially, increasing your credit limit helps lower your utilization ratio, which can benefit your credit health.
+Essentially, increasing your credit limit helps to lower your utilization ratio, which can benefit your credit health.

 Plus, it gives you more spending power if you ever need it to make a big purchase.

 One important caveat: this strategy only works if you do not run up the balance on your credit cards.
-If increasing your credit limit means you will just continue to spend up to your credit limit and get in more debt, then it’s probably not a good idea as it could lead to having bad credit in the future.
+If increasing your credit limit means you will just continue to spend all the way up to your credit limit and get into more debt, then it’s probably not a good idea as it could lead to having bad credit in the future.

-There are a few different ways to go about raising your credit limit.
+There are a few different strategies that you can try in attempting to raise your credit limit.

-If you haven’t gotten an automatic credit limit increase, you can request one.
+If you have not received an automatic credit limit increase, you can request one.
 You can do this over the phone or on the credit card issuer’s website.

 Generally, if you apply for a credit line increase online, this will result in a hard credit pull.
 However, if you call your bank and talk to a representative, you may be able to get approved for an increase with only a soft pull, depending on the situation.